Thatching: Material

 In the UK it is illegal under the Plant Variety and Seeds Act 1964 (with many amendments) for an individual or organisation to give, trade or sell seed of an older variety of wheat (or any other agricultural crop) to a third party for growing purposes, subject to a significant fine.
 Because of this legislation, thatchers in the UK can no longer obtain top quality thatching straw grown from traditional, tall-stemmed varieties of wheat.

 All evidence indicates that water reed was rarely used for thatching outside of East Anglia.
 It has traditionally been a "one coat" material applied in a similar way to how it is used in continental Europe.
 Weathered reed is usually stripped and replaced by a new layer.
 It takes 4–5 acres of well-managed reed bed to produce enough reed to thatch an average house, and large reed beds have been uncommon in most of England since the Anglo-Saxon period.
 Over 80% of the water reed used in the UK is now imported from Turkey, Eastern Europe, China and South Africa.
-Though water reed might last for 50 years or more on a steep roof in a dry climate, modern imported water reed on an average roof in England does not last any longer than good quality wheat straw.
+Water reed might last for 50 years or more on a steep roof in a dry climate, modern imported water reed on an average roof in England, when thatched by a proficient craftsman, is more likely to last roughly 40 years.
 The lifespan of a thatched roof also depends on the skill of the thatcher, but other factors must be considered—such as climate, quality of materials, and the roof pitch.

 In areas where palms are abundant, palm leaves are used to thatch walls and roofs.
 Many species of palm trees are called "thatch palm", or have "thatch" as part of their common names.
 In the southeastern United States, Native and pioneer houses were often constructed of palmetto-leaf thatch.
 The chickees of the Seminole and Miccosukee are still thatched with palmetto leaves.
 Makuti thatching in East Africa uses Cocos nucifera.